KPCOFGS/ArcGIS_ExperienceBuilder_LABINS_Map/README.md

 # ArcGIS_ExperienceBuilder_LABINS_Map

-**Note: This repository is meant for ArcGIS Experience Builder Developer version 1.13**

 Installation:
 1. Click [here](LABINS.zip) and click `View Raw` and download as `.zip` file and extract it
 2. Start the Experience Builder Developer Edition